meltwater/node-examplr/README.md

   `pretty` (the Pino pretty formatter), or any mode supported by [bunyan-formatter]:
   `short` (default), `long`, `simple`, or `bunyan`.

+### API Reference

+#### `createExamples({examples, envVars, defaultOptions, createLogger})`

+Takes a single options argument with the following parameters and returns the object `{runExample}`.
+All options are optional.

+- `examples`: Object of examples to register.
+- `envVars`: Array of environment variables to read into options.
+- `defaultOptions`: Object of default options to pass to examples.
+- `logSerializers`: Log `serializers` to pass to `createLogger`.
+- `logFilters`: Object of named log filters (available via `logFilter`).
+- `createLogger`: Custom function to use for creating the logger.

+---
+#### `runExample({local})`

+Run the example with the provided command line arguments.
+Gets the name of the example to run as the first CLI argument and passes the rest to the example.
+If no example is given, lists available examples.

+The optional `local` option is the path to a config file to read for example options (if it exists).

 ---
 #### `getPinoArgs({outputMode, outputFilter, serializers, ...options})`